Use this setting to control the default account expiration date (if any) for new Subscribers.

 At that time, the subscriber should be prompted to log into your Omnilert service account to renew their subscription.

 The reminder message template can be customized to meet your needs.
-Please keep in mind that the 160 character limit for SMS spplies here, so make sure the reminder message is short.
+Please keep in mind that the 160 character limit for SMS applies here, so make sure the reminder message is short.
+The "Customer Subject" is sent via email only, not SMS.

 The Email Log To: setting can be used to have Omnilert send a daily log of reminders sent via email.